alexeygrigorev/data-science-interviews/theory.md

 ExpectedTestError = Variance + Bias² + IrreducibleError
 ```

 But as model complexity increases, bias decreases and variance increases which leads to *overfitting*.
-And vice versa, model simplification helps to decrease variance but will increase bias which leads to *underfitting*.
+And vice versa, model simplification helps to decrease variance but it increases bias which leads to *underfitting*.

 <br/>